-Result.
-A counterclockwise rotational component of the movement for blocks IV and VI, representing the Adria plate, is obtained.
-The northern part of the Adria (block IV) moves north.
-Extension along the double faults 30, 32 in the Southern Apennines and contraction along the Dinarides (faults 9, 10) are obtained, but the model does not reproduce the extension-contraction belt in the North-Central Apennines (faults 25 - 29).
-The southern boundary of the structure becomes aseismic, while the northern part of the structure is active till the Alps.
+Results: A counterclockwise rotational component of the movement for blocks IV and VI, representing the Adria plate, is obtained.
+The northern part of the Adria (block IV) moves northward.
+Extension along the double seismic belt in the southern Apennines (faults 30, 32) and contraction along the Dinarides (faults 9, 10) are obtained, although the model does not reproduce the extension-contraction belt in the north-central Apennines (faults 25-29).
+The southern boundary of the structure becomes aseismic, while the northern part of the structure is active upto the Alps.
 High seismicity appears at the eastern edge of Sicily.
-The double seismic belt appears in the Southern Apennines, but there is no synthetic seismicity at the western edge of the North-Central Apennines.
+A seismic belt appears in the southern Apennines, however there is no synthetic seismicity at the western edge of the north-central Apennines.
 The level of seismicity is not high enough in the Calabrian arc and in the Dinarides.
-The displacements of the blocks are listed in Table 3, and the epicenters of the synthetic earthquakes are shown in Figure 9.
+The average velocities of the blocks are listed in Table 3 and the epicenters of the synthetic earthquakes are shown in Figure 8.

-Purpose: to reproduce the extension-contraction belt in the North-Central Apennines and to increase the level of seismic activity in the Calabrian arc.
+Purpose: To reproduce the extension-contraction belt in the North-Central Apennines and to increase the level of seismic activity in the Calabrian arc.

-Values of the parameters: with respect to the set of parameters considered in Experiment 3, the following changes are made: the velocities of the boundary block BB7 and of the underlying medium for block III are replaced respectively by $V_x = -30$ cm, $V_y = 30$ cm, and by $V_x = 55$ cm, $V_y = 45$ cm. per unit of dimensionless time.
+Values of the parameters: With respect to the set of parameters considered in Experiment 3, the following changes are made: The velocities of the boundary block BB7 and of the underlying medium for block III are replaced respectively by $V_x = -30$ cm, $V_y = 30$ cm, and by $V_x = 55$ cm, $V_y = 45$ cm per unit of dimensionless time.

-Result.
-The counterclockwise rotation of the Adria plate, the extension in the southern Apennines and the contraction along the Dinarides are obtained.
+Results: The counterclockwise rotation of the Adria plate, the extension in the southern Apennines and the contraction along the Dinarides are mimed.
 The extension-contraction belts in the north-central Apennines are obtained as well.
-The synthetic seismicity appears at the western edge of the northern Apennines but its level is comparatively too high.
-The synthetic seismicity increases in the Calabrian arc but it is comparatively too high at the eastern edge of Sicily.
-The displacements of the blocks are listed in Table 4 and the epicenters of the synthetic earthquakes are shown in Figure 10.
+A high synthetic seismic activity appears along the western edge of the northern Apennines.
+The synthetic seismicity increases in the Calabrian arc, while it becomes comparatively too intense at the eastern edge of Sicily.
+The average velocities of the blocks are listed in Table 4 and the epicenters of the synthetic earthquakes are shown in Figure 9.